Prospect of Whitby

-The Prospect of Whitby is a historic public house on the banks of the Thames at Wapping in the London Borough of Tower Hamlets.
-It lays claim to being the site of the oldest riverside tavern, dating from around 1520.
+The Prospect of Whitby is a historic public house on the northern bank of the River Thames at Wapping, in the East End of London and the London Borough of Tower Hamlets.
+It lays claim to being on the site of the oldest riverside tavern, dating from around 1520.

 History

-The tavern was formerly known as The Pelican and later as the Devil’s Tavern, on account of its dubious reputation.
-All that remains from the building's earliest period is the 400-year-old stone floor, and the pub features eighteenth century panelling and a nineteenth century facade.
-The pub has a pewter-top bar, and is decorated with many nautical objects.
-In former times it was a meeting place for sailors, smugglers, cut-throats and footpads.
+The tavern was formerly known as The Pelican and, later, as the Devil’s Tavern, on account of its dubious reputation.
+All that remains from the building's earliest period is the 400-year-old stone floor.
+The pub features 18th-century panelling and a 19th-century facade.
+The pub has a pewter-top bar and is decorated with many nautical objects.
+In former times it was a meeting place for sailors, smugglers, cutthroats and footpads.
 Sir Hugh Willoughby sailed from here in 1553 in a disastrous attempt to discover the North-East Passage to China.

-In the 17th century, it became the hostelry of choice of "Hanging" Judge Jeffreys, scourge of the Monmouth Rebellion.
-He lived nearby and a replica gallows and noose hangs by the Thameside window, commemorating his custom.
-He was chased by anti-Royalists into the nearby Town of Ramsgate, captured and taken to the Tower for his own safety.
-According to John Stow it was "The usual place for hanging of pirates and sea-rovers, at the low-water mark, and there to remain till three tides had overflowed them".
-Execution Dock was actually by Wapping Old Stairs and generally used for pirates.
+According to John Stow, it was "The usual place for hanging of pirates and sea-rovers, at the low-water mark, and there to remain till three tides had overflowed them".
+Execution Dock was actually by Wapping Old Stairs and was generally used for pirates.
 In the eighteenth century, the first fuchsia plant in the United Kingdom was sold at the pub.

 Views from the pub were sketched by both Turner and Whistler.

 Following a fire in the early 19th century, the tavern was rebuilt and renamed The Prospect of Whitby, after a Tyne collier that used to berth next to the pub.
-The ship took sea coal from Newcastle upon Tyne to London.
+The ship brought sea coal from Newcastle upon Tyne to London.
 The Prospect was listed as a Grade II listed building in December 1950.
 The pub underwent a renovation in 1951 to double the interior space.
 In January 1953, the pub was raided by armed robbers.
 The pub has been visited by Princess Margaret and Prince Rainier III of Monaco.

-On the opposite side of the road (Wapping Wall) is the Wapping Hydraulic Power Station, later an arts centre and restaurant.